Gadoni

-Gadoni is a comune (municipality) in the Province of Nuoro in the Italian region Sardinia, located about 80 km north of Cagliari and about 45 km southwest of Nuoro.
-As of 31 December 2004, it had a population of 949 and an area of 43.4 km2.
+Gadoni (Adòni) is a village and comune (municipality) in the Province of Nuoro in the autonomous island region of Sardinia in Italy, located about 80 km north of Cagliari and about 45 km southwest of Nuoro.
+It has 638 inhabitants.

 The municipality of Gadoni contains the frazione (subdivision, a village or hamlet) of Funtana Raminosa.

-Gadoni borders the following municipalities: Aritzo, Laconi, Seulo, Villanova Tulo.
+Gadoni borders the municipalities of Aritzo, Laconi, Seulo, and Villanova Tulo.

+Demographics

+As of 2026, the population is 638, of which 48.1% are male, and 51.9% are female.
+Minors make up 8.3% of the population, and seniors make up 40.9%.

+Immigration

+As of 2025, immigrants make up 3.3% of the population.
+The 5 largest foreign countries of birth are France, Morocco, Switzerland, Equatorial Guinea, and Germany.